liamwalsh1980/Milestone-Project-1/README.md

 * As my target audience would be mainly other parents with a child on the Autistic spectrum, the design I wanted to achieve is a clean and friendly website that is easy to use, gain useful information and subscribe to a mailing list.
 I also wanted to make sure the website was attractive enough for victors to return back to as they would be aware that new information would be added regularly.
 In order to get the right style website, I felt the layout of the site, colour schemes and font choices were going to be an important part of the design process.
 I took my time testing different font styles in Google Fonts and chose the Ubuntu : Sans-serif font family for most of the website content.
 The Ubuntu font was chosen as it appears friendly and very readable to the eye.
 I chose the Kalam : cursive font family for the logo text (curive will only be used if the Kalam font doesn't load), homepage cover text and where ever the word 'Autism' appeared throughout the site.
 The Kalam font was chosen to stand out and show as a striking style to the eye and completely different to most of the website content.
 At the same time both fonts I believe work well together which was equally important to have.

-## Design Process page by page
+## Design Process, page by page

 * The home and subscribe pages have minimum content.
 The home page has been designed to gain the users attention and encourage them to easily navigate to the about page, resources page and then onto the subscribe page to register.

 * I changed the colour of the website a couple of times and used coolors.co to assist with a couple of colours that worked well to compliment the light blue i had already found and that I wanted to use.
 The coolors.co colours chosen was a dark blue and very light grey.
 I needed a colour to stand out when buttons are being hovered over.
 Therefore, I picked a strong green to achieve this.

-Full details of all colours used for the website can be found below: -
+* Full details of all colours used for the website can be found below: -

     - Light Blue: hex:479ce0, rgb:71,156,224, hsl:207°,71%,58%
     - Dark blue (from coolors.co) hex:274c77, rgb:39,76,119, hsl:212°,51%,31%